Myszanik/ToDoApp/README.md

 ## Acknowledgements

 - **`tkinter`**: For providing a simple and easy-to-use GUI framework for Python.
-- **`tkcalendar`**: For offering a flexible and customizable calendar widget, enhancing the functionality of the To-Do app.
+- **`tkcalendar`**: For offering a flexible and customisable calendar widget, enhancing the functionality of the To-Do app.
 - **`json`**: For allowing easy and efficient storage and retrieval of task data in JSON format.

 ## Status